alysivji/notes/software-engineering/head_first_design_patterns.md

 - given the decorator object has the same supertype as the object it decorates, we can pass around a decorated object in place of the original (wrapped) object
 - decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job
 - objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like

+### Simple Factory

+> Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses

+- create objects through inheritance
+- move creation code to another object that is only going to be concerned with create objects
+- encapsulates object creation into one class
+  - we have only one place to make modifications
+- clients depend on interface versus implementation
+- one of the most powerful techniques for adhering to the Dependency Inversion Principle
+- use to decouple client code from concrte classes you need to instantiate, or if you don't know ahead of time all the concrete classes you are going to need
+- relies on inheritance: object creation is delegated to factory method

+### Abstract Factory

+> Provides an interface for creating families of related or dependent objects without specifying their concrete classes

+- framework to encapsulate product knowledge into each creation (composition > inheritence)
+- has an **abstract creator class** that defines an abstract method that subclasses implement to produce products
+- encapsulates object creation
+  - we have only one place to make modifications
+- clients depend on interface versus implementation
+- gives us an interface for creating a family of products
+- by writing code that uses an interface, we decouple our code from the actual factory that creates the products
+- we can implement a variety of factories that produce products meant for different contexts (users, regions, systems, different look / feel)
+- often methods of an `Abstract Factory` are implemented as `Factory Methods`
+- provide an abstract type for creating a family of products
+  - subclasses of this type define how the products are produced
+  - to use, you inistantiate one and pass it into some code written against the abstract type
+- allows a client to use an abstract interface to create a set of related products without knowing (or caring) about the concrete products that are actually produced
+  - decouple client from any of the specifics of the concrete products
+- changing interface means you ahve to change the interface for every subclass
+- use when clients need to create products that belong together
+- relies on object composition: object creation is implemented in methods exposed in the factory interface